mgreenw/flask-restapi-example/README.md

-# flask-restapi-example
+# A RESTful API in Flask using SQLAlchemy
-A simple RESTful API created using Flask and SQLAlchemy that interacts with a PostgreSQL database of doctors and reviews.
+The idea: A simple RESTful API created using Flask and SQLAlchemy that interacts with a PostgreSQL database of doctors and reviews.

 Python Version Used: Python 3.6.0